-- Midsomer Murders - featuring DCI Barnaby and Sergeant Troy, Sergeant Scott and finally Constable Jones.
+- Midsomer Murders - initially featuring DCI Tom Barnaby and Sergeant Troy, Sergeant Scott and finally Constable Jones.
 Then featuring DCI John Barnaby and first Constable Jones then Sergeant Nelson.

 - Cadfael - has a variant.
 The series is set in medieval times and therefore before police existed, but Cadfael is an older detective monk who has a quasi-paternal relationship with lawman Hugh Berrigar.

 - Inspector George Gently - with the world weary but essentially decent DCI George Gently and and angry young man DS John Bacchus.

 - The Streets Of San Francisco (1972-77), starring Karl Malden (older cop) and Michael Douglas (younger cop).

 - Sully and Davis on Third Watch.